 Avoid idioms, metaphors, clichés, and colloquialisms

 Idioms and cutesy or abstract turns of phrase can be difficult for English as a second language (ESL) and low literacy readers.
 They can be difficult or distracting to readers with cognitive impairments.
-And they can be inappropriate or hurtful to a user in emotional distress or crisis.
+And they can be inappropriate or hurtful to a person in emotional distress or crisis.

 Clichés and colloquialisms are culturally oriented and often lack meaning to people outside the intended culture.
 They also lack the professional tone the University Libraries strive for.
 Particular phrases must be avoided because of underlying oppressions.

-Consider reserving cute for noncritical social media content or non task-based contexts like print materials or newsletters.
+Consider reserving "cute" for noncritical social media content or non task-based contexts like print materials or newsletters.

 Examples